Self Storing Amish Table LeavesBy Bailiegh Basham · November 17, 2017

 Similar to butterfly leaves, regular self storing leaves are stored inside the table.
 However, these extensions may be removed in entirety from the table itself.
 Leaves are available with or without leaf skirts, also known as aprons.
 Leaf skirts continue the skirt that is around the table at its regular size and helps better hides the glides under the edge of the table top.
 Depending on your table configuration, the self-storing capabilities may be effected by the leaf skirting.
 In these cases, we leave it up to the customer - would you rather have self-storing leaves, or leaves with aprons?

 To insert your table leaf extension, simply pull apart the table top from from ends.
 Most of our hardwood leg tables have wooden slides, while pedestal and trestle tables are often standard with ball-bearing metal slides.
 Remove the leaf or leaves and then fit them carefully together by aligning the pegs before pushing the ends of the table top back against the leaves.
 Your extensions will be numbered to ensure a proper fit and grain alignment; the numbers indicate the order the leaves were cut from the original (solid) table top.

 Where can I find Amish handmade tables with self-storing leaves?

 We have several beautiful, solid wood tables with self storing leaves.
-Browse a selection of our favorites below:

 Before making the final decision on which made-to-order dining or kitchen table is for you, please carefully check the item's self-storing leaf rules.
 This information is listed on each product page under the green "dimensions" tab.